-Your best protection is an underground shelter or a substantial steel-framed or reinforced-concrete building.
-If none are available, take refuge in other places as indicated below.
+Your best protection is an underground shelter or a substantial steel-framed or reinforcedconcrete building.
+If none are available, take refuge in places indicated below.
 If your building has no basement, take cover under heavy furniture or on the ground floor in the center of the building, or in a small room on the ground floor that is away from outside walls and windows.
-As a last resort, go outside to a nearby ditch, excavation, culvert or ravine.
+As a last resort, go outside to a nearby ditch, excavation, culvert, or ravine.